Skip to main content

 Written by Ashok P

-The Import Products feature can be used to add new products to your catalog or update existing products.
+The Import Products feature can be used to add new products to your SI catalog and also update the existing products.

 The spreadsheet containing the products for import must be in comma-separated values (CSV) format, also called comma-delimited.

-This opens a Browse window so you can navigate to your import file.
+This opens a Browse window so you can navigate to the CSV file.

 Map CSV File